 During his 20-year career, John held a number of command and staff positions including infantry officer, CH-53E pilot, and the Deputy Director of the Marine Corps Martial Arts Program.
-I flew over a dozen combat missions during Operation DESERT SHIELD/STORM in 1990-1991.
-I am a graduate of the Amphibious Warfare School and the Marine Corps Command and Staff College and was an adjunct faculty member for the Marine Corps University.
+He flew over a dozen combat missions during Operation DESERT SHIELD/STORM in 1990-1991.
+He is a graduate of the Amphibious Warfare School and the Marine Corps Command and Staff College, and was an adjunct faculty member for the Marine Corps University.

-Avon Old Farms made an indelible mark on me during my formative years and I have very strong and fond memories of my time here.
-From the time I graduated I always wanted to return to the school and provide the same experience to a new generation of Avonians.
+“Avon Old Farms made an indelible mark on me during my formative years and I have very strong and fond memories of my time here.
+From the time I graduated, I wanted to return to the school and provide the same experience to a new generation of Avonians.”

 Over the years, his duties expanded to include Assistant Dean of Students.
 In 2009, he started Avon’s Annual Push-ups for Patriots, a charitable event where participants join in a 24-hour push-up marathon and raise money for wounded veterans by contributing all proceeds to the Semper Fi Fund.
 In 2011, he became the Athletic Director while still teaching two sections of World Wars and one section of US History.